-High School/ROP articulation is a process that aligns curriculum and instruction to provide a seamless transition between high school, community college and college/university levels in a career pathway.
+High School/Regional Occupational Program (ROP) articulation is a process that aligns curriculum and instruction to provide a seamless transition between high school, community college and college/university levels in a career pathway.

 The process of developing articulation agreements is a collaborative effort between DVC college faculty and secondary instructors.
 This collaborative process has a secondary benefit of enhancing communication between secondary and post-secondary faculty within similar career technical programs and between sites.
 If you are interested in entering into an articulation agreement with DVC, please fill out our articulation request form.

-The process for Career and Technical Education (CTE) articulation is further described here:
+The process for Career Education (CE) articulation is further described here:

 CATEMA–Career and Technical Education Management Application is an online software utilized to award student credit through articulation.